NOAA-GSL/VxIngest/tests/vxingest/README.md

 - unit - tests are named like grib2_to_cb/test/test_unit_metar_model_grib.py

 Notice the ***test_int_*** and the ***test_unit*** in the names.
 Unit tests are relatively independent, require minimal external test data, and run quickly.
-These tests are for testing methods or functions independantly.
-Integration tests require external data and configuration, are not independant, and may be very long running.
+These tests are for testing methods or functions independently.
+Integration tests require external data and configuration, are not independent, and may be very long running.
 These tests are for testing a working system, or components of a working system that are interacting.

 ## vscode